Traditional IRA vs Roth IRA

 In a Roth IRA, investors contribute “after-tax” money to the investment vehicle.
 In other words, you don’t get an immediate tax deduction or credit for the money you contribute to a Roth IRA.
 Instead, the benefit of a Roth IRA is that any investment gains in your Roth IRA can be withdrawn at a later date, tax-free.

 Roth IRAs are especially useful if you expect your marginal tax rate to be significantly higher at the time you withdraw your investment compared to the time you make your initial contributions.
-For example, this would be true of people who expect to earn more later in their career.
+For example, this would be true of people who expect to earn more later in their careers.

 In order for your withdrawals to be tax-free, the account must have been open for a minimum of 5 years at the time of your first withdrawal.
 Additionally, you must be at least 59.5 years old when you make your first withdrawal.